expfactory/expfactory-python/doc/source/deployment.rst

 Before getting started, you should familiarize yourself with `psiturk <https://psiturk.org/quick_start/>`_.
 Likely you will be interested in setting up an experiment on your local machine, and so you should follow the installation instructions and go through the entire demo to make sure things are working properly.

 Choosing "folder" will generate a local experiment, and either of the virtual machine options will produce a Vagrantfile that can be run to deploy the Virtual Machine.
 Specific instructions for a local vagrant or vagrant-aws are provided.
 Note that you can use the VagrantfileLocal or VagrantfileAWS file (renamed to Vagrantfile) as is from the `virtual machine <http://www.github.com/expfactory/expfactory-vm>`_ repo to generate a battery with all available, valid experiments.
-We expect to add docker deployment as an option.

 D. Experiment selection